saurabh241930/Detecting-Fraud-using-Computer-Vision/README.md

 # Detecting-Fraud-using-Computer-Vision
 This repository contains the overview of all the approaches that we are applying & applied in order to detect Fraud

-### Objective : To Detect Frauds during check-ins & chek-outs of hotel
+### Objective : To Detect Frauds during check-ins & chek-outs at hotel reception

 **`Brief overview of pipeline`**  : This project is a part of our one the biggest client and also one of the biggest hotel booking service ,Fraud here actually happens  during customer's check-ins or check-out for its room ,If that time the hotel receptionaist at desk is not registering the record of customer presence in their registory system(online & ofline)the hotel owner is commiting Fraud,because by doing this the our client company is not getting its profit cut